apify/crawlee/docs/readme/support.md

+---
+---
 ## Support

-If you find any bug or issue with the Apify SDK, please [submit an issue on GitHub](https://github.com/apify/apify-js/issues).
+If you find any bug or issue with Crawlee, please [submit an issue on GitHub](https://github.com/apify/apify-js/issues).
 For questions, you can ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/apify) or contact support@apify.com

 ## Contributing